Does back to school shopping stress you out?

 - Let neighbors know that you kids are trying to earn money all summer for their clothes/school supplies and ask if they have any jobs they need done.

 - Decide if cheaper shoes/clothes are really the best option for your child.
-Some children wear out cheaper shoes so quickly that it’s not worth it.
+Some children wear out cheaper shoes so quickly that it may be worth it to pay a little more for better quality.

 - Pay attention to back to school prices on supplies, clothes, or anything you need so that you know when you find a great deal.